 The Center for Career Development employs over 20 student employees each academic year to work in a variety of roles in the office, including part-time positions and internships.
 Positions are typically posted each spring for the next academic year and sporadically as openings become available.
 There is a one-year commitment to any positions offered at the Center for Career Development.
 The list below includes examples of positions offered at the Center for Career Development.

-Career Interns are students employed as paraprofessionals who fulfill various roles in order to support the programming and counseling services offered to UConn students.
-Career Interns undergo extensive training in preparation to perform the following responsibilities:
+Career Interns (CI) are students employed by the Center for Career Development as paraprofessionals who fulfill various roles in order to support the programming and career coaching services offered to UConn students.
+Career Interns (CI) undergo extensive training in preparation to perform the following responsibilities:

 - Critique résumés for undergraduate students.